bshmueli/SPIRS/README.md

 # Reactive Supervision and SPIRS

 Reactive upervision is a new method for capturing labeled data from social media.
+SPIRS is a sarcasm dataset collected using reactive supervision.
 The reactive supervision paper is available here:

-SPIRS is a sarcasm dataset collected using reactive supervision.
-You can download the dataset here.
-This repository includes the following data files.
+ Use this repository to download SPIRS.
+The repository includes the following data files:

+  * SPIRS-sarcastic-ids.csv
+  * SPIRS-non-sarcastic-ids.csv

 To comply with Twitter's privacy policy, the files include only the tweet IDs.

-  - SPIRS-sarcastic-ids.csv
-  - SPIRS-non-sarcastic-ids.csv

 To fetch the tweet texts, follow these steps: